 Let’s start with understanding why is “Tap leading” supposedly needed.
 In Salsa, ladies normally step back on the first beat.
 That is great for Enchufala, Back Rocks based figures, and many other figures.
 Other figures such as Vacilala, however, require the ladies to go forward on 1.
 But even the best follower cannot guess she needs to go forward on 1 unless we give her some kind of a redirection signal.
 If we had such a signal all would be well.

 Here comes “Tap Leading” to the rescue (supposedly).
-In order to convey the message that the follower should advance forward on 1 we could direct her to the side, opening our bodies and make a tap with a right leg.
+In order to convey the message that the follower should advance forward on 1 we could direct her to the side, opening our bodies and make a tap with our feet (left for men, right for women).
 Yay!
 We have a solution.
 And it works!
 Well at least for some of the figures, maybe the only ones that the school is teaching.
 Why does it work?
 Simply because we pre-decided that this would be the sign and as long as everyone agrees on it things should generally work.
 But is it a good lead?
 Is there any sense behind it?
 No.

 How “Tap Leading” became popular.